History of DMS

 Our Roots…

 In 1990, local educator Lou Genova started a small Montessori program in his home.
-After several years, demand grew and it was clear that a larger and more formal space was needed.
+After several years, demand grew, and it was clear that a larger and more formal space was needed.
 Damariscotta Montessori School soon moved into a retail space that it shared with Women of Substance at 508 Main Street.

 In 2001, the school was purchased by Chip DeLorenzo, who aided in shifting the school to nonprofit status after several years.
-By this time the school served approximately 30 students, and it was clear that there was a strong desire for an expanded elementary program.
+By this time, the school served approximately 30 students, and it was clear that there was a strong desire for an expanded elementary program.

-In 2002 this dream came to fruition, and a new elementary program was established.
+In 2002, this dream came to fruition, and a new elementary program was established.

-In the fall of 2020, Shawnaly Tabor took on the Associate Head of School position and then moved into the Head of School role when Chip retired in 2021.
-Shawnaly was the Lead Teacher in the Lower Elementary classroom at Damariscotta Montessori School for twelve years prior to becoming the Head of School.
-She has helped the school rebuild and strengthen its community feeling in the years following COVID-19, started a Diversity, Equity, and Inclusion Committee, and has continued to support the school’s high-fidelity Montessori programming.
-Shawnaly’s son attended the school from Pre-K through 8th grade.
+In the fall of 2020, Shawnaly Tabor moved into the Associate Head of School position.
+She then became the Head of School upon Chip’s retirement in 2021.
+Shawnaly was the Lead Teacher in the Lower Elementary classroom at Damariscotta Montessori School for twelve years prior to her role in administration.
+She has helped the school rebuild and strengthen its sense of community in the years following COVID-19, started a Diversity, Equity, and Inclusion Committee, and continued to support the school’s high-fidelity Montessori programming.